 - Glutinous rice, grown mostly in Southeast Asia and used in desserts and ceremonial dishes, and several other specialty rices account for most of the remainder.

 U.S. Rice Production

 Four regions produce almost the entire U.S. rice crop:

 - Arkansas Grand Prairie,

-- Mississippi Delta, (parts of Arkansas, Mississippi, Missouri,
+- Mississippi Delta, (parts of Arkansas, Mississippi, Missouri, and Louisiana);

 - Gulf Coast (Texas and Southwest Louisiana); and

 - Sacramento Valley of California.

 Each of these regions generally specializes in a specific type of rice, which, in the United States, is referred to by length of grain--long, medium, and short.
 U.S. long-grain varieties typically cook dry and separate, while U.S. medium- and short-grain varieties are typically moist and clingy.

 - Long grain is grown almost exclusively in the South and accounts for more than 70 percent of U.S. production.